Queen Mary Small Press Fiction Prize

 The Queen Mary Small Press Fiction Prize, formerly called the Republic of Consciousness Prize for Small Presses, is an annual British literary prize founded by the author Neil Griffiths.
 It rewards fiction published by UK and Irish small presses, defined as those with fewer than five full-time employees.
 The prize money – initially raised by crowdfunding and latterly augmented by sponsorship – is divided between the publishing house, the author, and, if relevant, the translator.

 History

 The prize was first awarded in 2017.
 It ran for nine years as the Republic of Consciousness Prize for Small Presses.
 In 2025 it announced that it was partnering with Queen Mary University and rebranding as the Queen Mary Small Press Fiction Prize.
-The first award under that name will be the 2026 prize.
+The first award under that name was the 2026 prize.

 Winners, shortlists and longlists

 2017

 The shortlist for the 2017 award was announced on 11 January 2017.
 The winner was announced on 9 March 2017.